National Legal Services Authority

 The National Legal Services Authority (NALSA) is a statutory body of India established on 9 November 1995 under the Legal Services Authorities Act 1987.

-Overview

-NALSA's purpose is to provide free legal services to eligible candidates (defined in Section 12 of the Act), and to organize Lok Adalats for speedy resolution of cases.
+Its purpose is to provide free legal services to eligible candidates (defined in Section 12 of the Act), and to organize Lok Adalats for speedy resolution of cases.
+The prime objective of NALSA is speedy disposal of cases and reducing the burden of judiciary.
+There is a provision for establishing similar mechanisms at state and district level also headed by Chief Justice of High Courts and Chief Judges of District courts respectively.

 The Chief Justice of India is patron-in-chief of NALSA while the second senior-most judge of the Supreme Court of India is the Executive-Chairman.
-There is a provision for establishing similar mechanisms at state and district level also headed by Chief Justice of High Courts and Chief Judges of District courts respectively.
-The prime objective of NALSA is speedy disposal of cases and reducing the burden of judiciary.

-The current Executive-Chairman of NALSA is Justice Surya Kant.
+The current Executive-Chairman of NALSA is Justice Vikram Nath.